2011B4A7584P/Udacity/Data_Engineer/Intro_to_Python_Programming/Notes.md

 	```
 *	Outcome:
 	```
 		TypeError: unhashable type: 'list'
 	```

-The error you saw was TypeError: unhashable type: 'list'.
-In Python, any immutable
-object (such as an integer, boolean, string, tuple) is hashable, meaning its value
+	*	**In Python, any immutable object (such as an integer, boolean, string, tuple) is hashable,
-does not change during its lifetime.
+		meaning its value does not change during its lifetime.
 This allows Python to create a unique hash
 		value to identify it, which can be used by dictionaries to track unique keys
 		and sets to track unique values.
 This is why Python requires us to use immutable
-datatypes for the keys in a dictionary.
+		datatypes for the keys in a dictionary.**

 The lists used in the code above are NOT immutable, and thus cannot be hashed
 and used as dictionary keys.
 Can you try modifying the datatype of the keys in